 As the game progresses, you’ll also get access to more missions and new machines to help expand your workshop.
 You’ll be battling against other NPCs to see who’s the best builder in town.

 Planet Zoo is a construction and theme park management game where you can build the perfect zoo.
 Take care of common zoo animals like lions, bears, giraffes, and zebras.
 You can also add rare ones like wildebeest, centipedes, or lemurs.

 The base game has over 70 unique animals and an additional 60 species spread across 10 DLCs.
 Each animal in the game is controlled by AI and projects a similar behavior to those you would see in the wild.

 Each species requires different needs that you must satisfy to create a healthy living environment.
-An in-depth breeding system is implemented within the game where the offspring’s characteristics are inherited from its parents.
-This also includes the effects of inbreeding, among other possible consequences.
+An in-depth breeding system exists within the game where the offspring’s characteristics are inherited from its parents.

 The animals aren’t the only thing you need to focus on in Planet Zoo.
 You also need to decorate the zoo and make it attractive to visitors.
 You need to ensure that the animals’ habitats are clean and that the zoo’s general area is beautiful.